 “Mama, is that why boys like girls, because we grow breasts?”

 will hold special services Thursday evening.
-Also, on the following Saturday, this
+Also, on the

-to wait until the baby is six months old, but after
+I prefer to wait until the baby is six months old, but after

 “Mark and Hope McCain, please come to the altar,” he called.

 As Hope and Mark stood next to each other, Reverend McCafferty

 asked, “Have you chosen God-parents for this child?”